- Course Type: Undergraduate

 For details of the first two years of the Science course, including entry requirements, see TR071: Science (common entry).

 Alternatively, Geography may be combined with one other subject from an arts or social science discipline within the two-subject moderatorship (TSM) programme.
 TSM is a joint honor programme.
-Both subjects are normally studied for three years and one or both subjects in the fourth year.
 An honors degree is awarded in both subjects.
 For subjects that combine with Geography, see TSM: possible combinations.

 - How to apply: See how to apply